nusco/sssmoke/README.md

-herring
+Herring
 =======

-Slap a Ruby script on a web server in seconds
+Slap a Ruby script on a web server in seconds.